timeteam/timeteam.github.io/_posts/projects/20016-10-18-building-this-site.md

 The <a href="https://github.com/smallmuou/Jekyll-Pithy">Pithy Theme</a>

-<a href="http://jmcglone.com/guides/github-pages/">Jonathon McGlone's very clear explanation of jekyll and github pages</A>
+<a href="http://jmcglone.com/guides/github-pages/">Jonathon McGlone's</A> very clear explanation of jekyll and github pages

 The main jekyll sources of course:
 [Jekyll docs][jekyll] and